-RG 189.84RG 189.85 In order to assist issuers and their advisers, this Appendix sets out the definition of 'technical relief instrument' in s9 and consolidated versions of s9A, 708AA and 1012DAA, as modified by draft ASIC Corporations (Disregarding Technical Relief) Instrument 2015/XX[CO 07/571] and [CO 08/35]draft ASIC Corporations (Non-Traditional Rights Issues) Instrument 2015/XX.
+RG 189.85 In order to assist issuers and their advisers, this appendix sets out consolidated versions of s9A, 708AA and 1012DAA, as modified by ASIC Corporations (Disregarding Technical Relief) Instrument 2016/73 and ASIC Corporations (Non-Traditional Rights Issues) Instrument 2016/84.

-Note: [CO 08/35]Draft ASIC Corporations (Non-Traditional Rights Issues) Instrument 2015/XX also makes modifications to s708A and 1012DA so that a cleansing notice is not required after the issue of securities under a rights issue in order to obtain on-sale relief: (see RG 189.41).
+Note: ASIC Corporations (Non-Traditional Rights Issues) Instrument 2016/84 also makes modifications to s708A and 1012DA so that a cleansing notice is not required after the issue of securities under a rights issue in order to obtain on-sale relief (see RG 189.41).